[BUG] Segmentation fault ruby 2.0.0p195 (2013-05-14) [x64-mingw32]

 Is there a way we can detect the missing gendef state and instruct the user to fix their libmysql.dll?
 Either at compile or load time.
 Should this bug be reported upstream as well, so that MySQL begins building their DLLs with the right info baked in?

-#5 Updated by Heesob Park 4 months ago
+#5 Updated by Heesob Park about 1 year ago

 mysql2-0.3.14 gem still fails with version checking with Connect/C 6.1.2.